Information Literacy, big picture investment ideas, general

 Here is the

-My open letter about changes in the RBA repo policy.
+My open letter about changes in the RBA repo policy, since then things are much worse.

 Kontent Konsult

-What's worth a look here?
+What's worth a look?
 If you want news on the credit crisis: try the link.
-If you want
+If you want ideas

 "This is going to be one of the worst economic downturns